 Why Do the Dangle?

 The dangle allows the pelvis full mobility during a contraction.
-Movement is brought on by the contraction in this case, shifting the pelvis away from the downward pressure of the contraction on the baby’s head.
+Movement is brought on by the contraction, in this case, shifting the pelvis out of the way of the baby who is assumed to be in the center of the downward pressure of the contraction on the baby’s head.

 When to Do It

 Do the Dangle after Balancing activities such as the Sidelying Release.
 When contractions are strong and descent is slow.

 Use when progress is slow and the mother is willing.

 We need the baby engaged for this to be appropriate.
 There are simpler techniques to try first, you wouldn’t likely begin with this one.